[Report] The State of Women in Tech

-Some good news: women are truly doing better than ever, at least where education is concerned.
-According to a recently-released report, women are more likely than men to be enrolled in college, at a rate of nearly 72 percent.
-And women are more likely to earn those diplomas with college completion rates reaching 58 percent in 2017.
+Now for some good news: Women are doing better than ever, where education is concerned.
+According to a recent report, women are more likely than men to be enrolled in college, at a rate of nearly 67%.
+And women are more likely to earn those diplomas, with college completion rates now reaching 65%!

-These on-the-rise figures don’t extend to many tech fields, however.
+These on-the-rise figures don’t reach many tech fields, however.

-In addition, a Google survey reported that most girls don’t know what computer science actually means.
-They aren’t encouraged to study it and allocate words like “boring” and “difficult” to its meaning.
-This retrograde has a significant (and alarming) impact on future generations of young women in tech.
+In addition, a Google survey reported that many girls don’t believe computer science is important.
+The perpetuated influence of this retrograde thinking has a significant (and alarming) impact on future generations of young women in tech.

-Step inside any office, and it’s easy to see that most aren’t staffed to be gender equal.
-Want some more dismal data on the disparity?
+Step inside any office, and it’s easy to see that most aren’t staffed to be gender-equal.

-- From 1980 to 2010, 88 percent of all information technology patents were by male-only invention teams, while 2 percent were by female-only invention teams.
-So essentially, the technology being created for a widely varying and diverse population is formed by a homogeneous group.
+From 1980 to 2010, 88% of all information technology patents were by male-only invention teams, while 2% were by female-only invention teams.
+So essentially, the technology being created for a diverse population has historically been formed by a homogeneous group.
 Plus, patent-holders are more likely to receive VC funding, perpetuating future male-dominated businesses.